Principles of church governance

 Christ wants His church to be run by servant-leaders (i.e. elders) and leading-servants (i.e. deacons) whose Christ-like lives model faithfulness to the Word.

-We understand that male-only eldership is a hotly contested issue in our culture today, and yet the Bible is extremely straight-forward: an elder must be a "one-woman man."
-Just as God calls men to be the heads of their households, so he calls faithful men to lead his church.
+We understand that male-only leadership in the church is a hotly contested issue in our culture today, and yet the Bible is extremely straight-forward: just as God calls men to be the heads of their households, so he calls faithful men to lead his church.